Cultural Anthropology MA

 Cultural anthropology is based on critical and interpretative thinking and uses the approaches and methodology of social sciences.
 Cultural anthropology has an applied perspective; methodologies include interpretation and field research.
 Critical anthropological thinking and fieldwork experiences help the students understand the differences and difficulties of social interactions, cultural and intercultural communication and their significances in a sensitive and interpretative way.

-This program is recommended to applicants who wish to acquire professional competencies, as fieldwork experience, practicing anthropological skills, interpretive thinking, inter-cultural mediation.
+This program is recommended to applicants who wish to acquire professional competencies, fieldwork experience, practicing anthropological skills, interpretive thinking, inter-cultural mediation.
 The students will be able to apply their knowledge and skills in decisions of the social and economic life, international relations and communication, as well as in their professional career.

 This program enables students to master:

-- types and global characteristics of cultural diversity;
+• types and global characteristics of cultural diversity,

-- theories and concepts related to complex and traditional cultures;
+• theories and concepts related to complex and traditional cultures,

-- history, theories and methods of cultural anthropology;
+• history, theories and methods of cultural anthropology,

-- basic professional anthropological directions;
+• basic professional anthropological directions,

-- ethical norms of cultural anthropology.
+• ethical norms of cultural anthropology.

 One of the main strength of the program is the great variety of courses, covering several areas of cultural anthropology.
 Our graduates will have a broad knowledge in many areas of cultural anthropology.
 Besides offering introduction and basic foundation in many areas, some of the subjects lead to up-to-date research results.